SwissFederalArchives/lindas-admin-ch/content/ecosystem/LINDAS-ecosystem/en.md

 ## Cube Creator for data conversion

 In order to integrate tabular data into LINDAS with as little effort as possible, the [Cube Creator](https://cube-creator.lindas.admin.ch/) was developed.
 This allows tabular data to be enriched with meta data to create [Cubes](https://cube.link) that can be published on LINDAS.
-For the Cube Creator a [CH-LOGIN](https://www.eiam.admin.ch) is required, which has to be unlocked for the Cube Creator via [support.lindas@bar.admin.ch](mailto:support.lindas@bar.admin.ch).
+For the Cube Creator a [CH-LOGIN](https://www.eiam.admin.ch) is required, which has to be unlocked for the Cube Creator via [LINDAS Support](https://servicedesk.lindas.admin.ch).

 ## GitLab